-Dynamics 365 for Outlook (Outlook client) is deprecated
+Dynamics 365 for Outlook (Outlook add-in) is deprecated

 Dynamics 365 App for Outlook, introduced with Dynamics CRM 2016 (version 8.0), is our most up-to-date offering for pairing Dynamics 365 with Microsoft Outlook.
 With Dynamics 365 App for Outlook, you can see contextual information from Dynamics 365 right inside your Outlook Inbox.
 With a single click, you can link an Outlook email message or appointment to a specific Dynamics 365 record.
 Dynamics 365 App for Outlook works together with server-side sync.

-As such, the legacy Outlook add-in—Dynamics 365 for Outlook—is deprecated with the July 2017 update for Dynamics 365 (online) and will be removed in a future major release.
+As such, the legacy Outlook add-in—Dynamics 365 for Outlook—is deprecated with the Dynamics 365 for Customer Engagement apps version 9.0 and will be removed in a future major release.
 This deprecation includes Offline mode and synchronization in Dynamics 365 for Outlook.

 Service scheduling in Dynamics 365 for Customer Service is deprecated

-Existing service scheduling users will be provided advance notice for a timebound migration to the new service-scheduling capabilities.
+Existing service scheduling users will be provided advance notice for a timebound migration to the new scheduling capabilities.

 Dialogs are deprecated